 Tower Hamlets quickly became a popular place to spend eternity, with an estimated 247,000 burials by 1885, and stories of mass graves dug forty feet deep.
 Like many of the city’s great cemeteries, over the course of decades, it fell into a state of neglect and disrepair.
 Adding to the problems, the site was bombed during WWII – shrapnel damage can still be seen.

 After many years of uncertainty, the park was declared a Nature Reserve in 2000, and now serves as an open-air nature classroom for local students.

-An immersive app called Let’s Get Lost is a site-specific artwork created for the cemetery.
-It allows visitors to wander around, walking in and out of stories that are triggered using GPS.
+An immersive app called Let’s Get Lost is a site-specific sonic artwork created for the cemetery.
+It allows visitors to wander around, walking in and out of sounds and stories that are triggered using GPS.